Wsoukkachang/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+'describe()' is used mostly to describe what a function should do and the 'it()' statements are used to be more specific in detail what the components/ tests should do.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+TDD helps create well-written code that correctly performs a set of operations that requires test automation.

+I think TDD is very helpful in writing solid code because it makes you think backwards in a sense when you're developing your code.

 1. Mention three types of automated tests.

+Unit testing, integration testing, and end to end testing

 ## Project Set Up